-largest negative weight (from A).
+Suppose that there is a connection from a neural ensemble A to an ensemble B that contains a mixture of positive and negative synaptic weights.
+Suppose that A encodes a value of the variable x and transmits some function of x to B. To guarantee that all weights connecting A and B are positive, we can add a bias to each of b_i 's connections equal to the magnitude of its largest negative weight (from A).
 Performing this step (step 1) systematically for each neuron in B will make all of the connection weights positive.
-However, doing this will also result in excess current flowing into neurons in B. That is, since we have only increased connection weights in the circuit, we are guaranteed that there will be more current flowing into at least some post-synaptic cells after this augmentation.
+However, doing this will also result in excess current flowing into neurons in B. That is, since we have increased only connection weights in the circuit, we are guaranteed that there will be more current flowing into at least some postsynaptic cells after this augmentation.
 However, our goal is to preserve the function of the connection, so we must find a way to balance this excess current by using an appropriate inhibitory input (step 2).
-To effect this balance, we first determine what new higher-level signal (i.e. function of \mathbf{x}) has been introduced by the weight augmentation.
-We then remove this added bias by appropriately decoding, in population B, a set of inhibitory neurons which also receives information about changes in \mathbf{x} from population A. In short, determining the excitatory bias that results from the weight augmentation (step 1) allows us to correct it with an ensemble of inhibitory interneurons (step 2).
-What is unique, is that we are able to do this abstractly with higher-level variables and so have great flexibility in relating the solution to specific neural realizations (e.g. we can vary the number of inhibitory neurons, the response properties of the various populations, the functions being computed in the circuit, etc.).
+To effect this balance, we first determine what new higher-level signal (i.e., function of x) has been introduced by the weight augmentation.
+We then remove this added bias by appropriately decoding, in population B, a set of inhibitory neurons that also receives information about changes in x from population A. In short, determining the excitatory bias that results from the weight augmentation (step 1) allows us to correct it with an ensemble of inhibitory interneurons (step 2).
+What is unique is that we are able to do this abstractly with higher-level variables and so have great flexibility in relating the solution to specific neural realizations (e.g., we can vary the number of inhibitory neurons, the response properties of the various populations, or the functions being computed in the circuit).

-Step 1: Given a communication channel as defined above, the currents flowing into the b_j neurons are as follows:
+Step 1: Given a communication channel as defined above, the currents flowing into the b_i neurons are as follows:

-$$J_j(\mathbf{x}) = \sum{i=1}^N \omega{ji}^{orig} a_i(\mathbf{x}) + J_j^{bg},$$ (5)
+$$J_j(\mathbf{x}) = \sum{i=1}^N \omega{ji}^{orig} a_i(\mathbf{x}) + J_j^{bg},$$ (2.5)